viniciusmo/extract-localizable-string-plugin-xcode/README.md

 ## Installation
 Download the project and build it, then relaunch Xcode.
-ExtractLocalizableStrings will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` automatically.
+ExtractorLocalizableStrings will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` automatically.

-If you want to uninstall plugin, remove ExtractLocalizableStrings.xcplugin in `Plug-ins` directory.
+If you want to uninstall plugin, remove ExtractorLocalizableStrings.xcplugin in `Plug-ins` directory.

 ## Changelog
 > **1.0.0**